-This type of borrowing can be a little complicated to understand as the resulting available credit and repayments change over time.
+This type of borrowing can be complicated to understand as the resulting available credit and repayments change over time.
 Repayments are triggered automatically when money comes into your bank account.
-Be careful with this as it could then leave you short for making other essential payments.
+Be careful with this, as it could then leave you short for making other essential payments.

-The interest on smart credit facilities is capped at the same rate as a payday loan – because they are also classed by the FCA as “high-cost short-term lending”.
+The interest on smart credit facilities is capped at the same rate as a payday loan – because the FCA also classes them as “high-cost short-term lending”.

 If you are approved for an overdraft, it might not be available instantly.
 Sometimes it can take a couple of weeks for them to check your details etc.

-If you are switching bank accounts you may be asked to prove you have an overdraft and what the limit is by providing copies of bank statements to the new bank.
+If you are switching bank accounts, you may be asked to prove you have an overdraft and the limit by providing copies of bank statements to the new bank.

 The new bank may turn you down if you have a very large overdraft or have been in it for a long time.
 There is no guarantee at all that they would offer you a larger overdraft.

-To apply for an overdraft you will be subject to a credit check.
-For many people with poorer credit ratings, overdrafts are simply not available and you may be offered a basic bank account which has no overdraft option at all.
+To apply for an overdraft, you will be subject to a credit check.
+Unfortunately, for many people with poorer credit ratings, overdrafts are not available, and you may be offered a basic bank account that has no overdraft option at all.

-Credit unions are most often small not-for-profit organisations set up by a group of people or a community to offer financial services to its members.
-There are some larger umbrella credit union organisations who operate local branches.
+Credit unions are most often small not-for-profit organisations set up by a group of people or communities to offer financial services to their members.
+Some larger umbrella credit union organisations operate local branches.

-Often, the credit union is made up of members of the same community or people who work in the same profession.
+Often, the credit union comprises members of the same community or people who work in the same profession.
 For example, the police force has its own credit union.
-Some employers, such as local councils, will partner with local credit unions to offer staff access to financial services.
+In addition, some employers, such as local councils, will partner with local credit unions to offer staff access to financial services.

 Many credit unions offer short term loans with a lower interest rate than a payday loan or other forms of borrowing.

-Often, repayments on loans will be able to be taken directly from salaries, which gives the credit union some certainty you will make a payment on payday.
-It could save you the hassle of monitoring when the payment for your loan will be taken from your bank account.
+Often, repayments on loans will be taken directly from salaries, giving the credit union some certainty you will make a payment on payday.
+In addition, it could save you the hassle of monitoring when the payment for your loan will be taken from your bank account.

 To borrow from a credit union, you have to be a member.
-Often the credit union will expect you to also open a savings account with them in which you will make regular deposits.
-This could add to the actual cost of borrowing but the intention is to encourage members to behave in a responsible manner financially and consider building up savings.
+Often the credit union will expect you to also open a savings account with them to make regular deposits.
+This could add to the actual cost of borrowing, but the intention is to encourage members to behave responsibly financially and consider building up savings.

 Once you have acquired some savings, you could dip in on the next occasion you find yourself needing some cash.
 But of course, this takes time.

 Credit unions are still required to undertake credit and affordability checks.
-They often take a dim view of members with County Court Judgements (CCJs) against them and may ask for proof you have a valid and reasonable repayment in place for repaying the CCJ.
+However, they often take a dim view of members with County Court Judgements (CCJs) against them and may ask for proof you have a valid and reasonable repayment in place for repaying the CCJ.

-Most credit unions will have a local branch you can visit to discuss your situation and many offer local outreach services in community venues to enable people to access them easily.
+Most credit unions will have a local branch you can visit to discuss your situation.
+In addition, many offer local outreach services in community venues to enable people to access them easily.

-Each credit union tends to vary in how it operates, what it offers, what kind of online presence they have – if any – and the speed with which they can arrange and deposit a loan.
-Some offer what they call payday loans.
-Some could be very quick in getting back to you and arranging the deposit whereas some could take a while.
+Each credit union tends to vary in how it operates, what it offers, what kind of online presence they have – if any – and the speed with which it can arrange and deposit a loan.
+For example, some offer what they call payday loans.
+Some could quickly get back to you and arrange the deposit, whereas some could take a while.

 You can find out if there is a credit union near you here and access information on whether you may be eligible to join.

 Universal Credit certainly has its detractors.
-Much has been made in the media of the hardships many have endured by having to wait weeks for their first payment to arrive.
+So much has been made in the media of the hardships many have endured by waiting weeks for their first payment to arrive.

 Whatever you do borrow, you will be required to pay it back via instalments taken from future Universal Credit payments.
 This could cause you cash flow problems later down the line.